 - numbness or weakness, usually affecting one side of your body at a time

 - loss or disturbance of vision, usually in one eye at a time

 - balance problems

 - bladder and bowel issues

-Medications can help reduce the frequency and severity of attacks while other drugs and therapies can help alleviate symptoms.
-Treatment can also help change the course of your disease and slow progression.
+Medications can help reduce the frequency and severity of attacks.
+Other drugs and therapies can help alleviate symptoms.
+Treatment can also help change the course of your disease and slow its progression.

 Being diagnosed with MS may have been out of your control, but that doesn’t mean you can’t be in control of your treatment.
 Having a plan in place helps you manage your disease and alleviate the feeling that the disease is dictating your life.